There are many bones and ligaments in your foot. A ligament is a strong flexible tissue that holds bones together.

 Symptoms of a foot sprain include:

-Your doctor may take a picture of your foot, called and x-ray, to see how severe the injury is.
+Your health care provider may take a picture of your foot, called an x-ray, to see how severe the injury is.

-If it is painful to put weight on your foot, your doctor may give you a splint or crutches to use while your foot heals.
+If it is painful to put weight on your foot, your provider may give you a splint or crutches to use while your foot heals.

 Follow these steps for the first few days or weeks after your injury: